in the face of suffering is a cruel opponent for us all. Victory over it is

 earthly joy again.
 It's beautiful.
 BUT it WASN'T because God "paid up" on

 some kind of debt to Job.
-The Lord did not "owe" Job these latter blessing
+The Lord did not "owe" Job these latter blessings

 any more than he did the original ones.
 We are on the verge of wasting ten

 years of study if we miss this one point.
-Now, you may be asking, then were
+Now, you may be asking, then where

 did the new blessings come from?
 Well, like all good things they came forth